awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 }'
 ```

-For the next step, see [Creating an IAM Role to Access Amazon SageMaker and Amazon Comprehend](#postgresql-ml-creating-iam-role)\.
+For the next step, see [Creating an IAM Role to Access SageMaker and Amazon Comprehend](#postgresql-ml-creating-iam-role)\.

 ### Creating an IAM Policy to Access Amazon Comprehend using the AWS CLI<a name="postgresql-ml-comprehend-policy"></a>